Policies & Procedures

-- For events with entry fees, all payments are due in the Administrative Office of the Ambler Student Recreation Fitness Center by the prescribed deadline, unless otherwise noted.
-Failure to pay a registration fee may result in being removed from the event.
+- For events with entry fees, all payments must be paid online through IMLeagues.com.
+Failure to pay a registration fee by the deadline may result in a team being removed from the event.

-- The roster capacity for all Intramural Sports events is 15 players, unless otherwise noted for a specific event.
+- The roster capacity for all Intramural Sports events is 15 players.

-- Teams may add players to their official team roster via IMLeagues.com or via the REC*IT mobile app at any point in the regular season or at any point in the playoffs.
+- Teams may add players to their official team roster via IMLeagues.com or via the IMLeagues mobile app at any point in the regular season or at any point in the playoffs.

 - Rosters are considered finalized at 12:00pm the day of a scheduled game, Monday – Friday.
 For games on Saturday and Sunday, rosters are considered finalized at 12:00pm on the Friday preceding the game.

-- The Intramural Sports program and The Recreation Services Department assume no responsibilities for injuries received during Intramural Sports events.
+- The Intramural Sports program and The Recreation Services department assume no responsibilities for injuries sustained during Intramural Sports events.
 Participants are reminded that their participation is entirely voluntary.

-- Any participant who exhibits signs, symptoms, or behaviors consistent with a concussion, such as loss of consciousness, headache, dizziness, confusion, or balance problems shall be prohibited from further participation in any Intramural Sports contest or activity at a supervised facility for the remainder of the day and are advised to seek professional medical attention.
+- Any participant who exhibits signs, symptoms, or behaviors consistent with a concussion, such as loss of consciousness, headache, dizziness, confusion, or balance problems shall be prohibited from further participation in that Intramural Sports contest.

 - Participants must remove all jewelry deemed dangerous or inappropriate prior to competing.
 The request to remove jewelry is at the discretion of the Intramural Sports Supervisor.
 Glasses used for corrective or protective purposes may be worn at any time.

-- Intramural Sport athletes are required to leave play until any bleeding is stopped, open wounds are covered, and blood-soiled uniforms/clothing are removed or treated with a bleach disinfectant.
+- Intramural Sports athletes are required to leave play until any bleeding is stopped, open wounds are covered, and blood-soiled uniforms/clothing are removed or treated with a bleach disinfectant.